Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 Slide 24-25.
 Waterfall Kivach on the Suna River

-slide 27.
-The pearls of the Karelian forests are relic pine forests.
-Upstairs, pines are rustling, below are lingonberry and blueberry bushes.
-In such forests, a white mushroom is not a rare guest.
+Slide 27.
+The pearls of Karelian forests are relict pine forests.
+Pine trees rustle above, lingonberry and blueberry bushes below.
+In such forests, the porcini mushroom is not a rare guest.

-In contrast, spruce forests are dark, mysterious.
-So it seems that a bear is standing behind that Christmas tree and sniffing at strangers ...
+In contrast, spruce forests are dark and mysterious.
+It seems like there’s a bear standing behind that tree sniffing at strangers...

-slide 28.
-This is the first resort in Russia, founded by Peter I. The healing mineral water of its sources has no equal in the world in terms of iron content.
+Slide 28.
+This is the first resort in Russia, founded by Peter I. Healing mineral water its sources for iron content are unparalleled in the world.

-slide 29.
-On one of the islands of Lake Onega there is a historical and architectural museum-reserve KIzhi.
-The main value is the 22nd Transfiguration Church, a masterpiece of wooden architecture, built in 1714.
+Slide 29.
+The historical and architectural museum-reserve KIZHI is located on one of the islands of Lake Onega.
+Main value– 22 Church of the Transfiguration, a masterpiece of wooden architecture, built in 1714.
 The height of the church is 35m.
-Most of it was built without the use of nails.
-Twenty-two chapters have different sizes
+Most of constructed without the use of nails.
+Twenty-two chapters vary in size

 Slide 7.
-Rock ledges are found everywhere and are of the most ancient age: Archean and Proterozoic.
+Rocky outcroppings are found everywhere and are of ancient age: Archean and Proterozoic.

-The territory of Karelia rises to 300-400 meters above sea level, but altitudes from 100 to 300 meters prevail.
+The territory of Karelia rises 300-400 meters above sea level, but the predominant heights are from 100 to 300 meters.

 But the slopes of the hills are steep, saturated with large debris.
-This gives the relief the character of a mountain.
+This gives the relief a mountain character.
 These places are sometimes called Karelian Switzerland.

-Slide In the Cenozoic era, an ancient glacier worked on the relief and greatly changed it.
-As a result, moraine ridges, eskers, kams, and lake basins appeared in many places.
+Slide IN Cenozoic era An ancient glacier worked on the relief and greatly changed it.
+As a result, moraine ridges, eskers, kamas, and lake basins appeared in abundance.

 Slide 9-12.
 Lamb foreheads, various shapes.